NeuroSynqt™ Training Institute

 • working within integration capacity

-• building internal structure before increasing demand and sequencing change so it can be held
+• building internal structure before increasing demand so it can be held

 This changes how professionals: